 - 3DF Zephyr

-Agisoft use to be king of the hill and is still a good solid option at $170 lifetime licence.
+Agisoft use to be king of the hill and is still a good solid option at $170 lifetime license.
 RealityCapture overtook it by storm recently, with it’s lighting fast GPU-powered reconstruction and superior photo alignment algorithm.
-However RealityCapture has terrible UI, a draconian DRM and a high price tag ($30/month, it adds up quickly).
+However RealityCapture has terrible UI, a draconian DRM and a pricing model that has you paying for each scan.
 Agisoft latest update added GPU-powered processing and made it considerably faster, however it’s still about 2-3x slower than RealityCapture in comparison tests I’ve done.
 I have not user Zephyr, but it has a free version which is limited to 50 pictures.
 Might be a good way to get your toes wet.
-Meshroom is open-source and free, but it’s hard to use and requires writing “scripts” with flow-charts to get anything done.
+Meshroom is open-source and free, but is hard to use, slow and sometimes fails or crashes.

 Part 4 – Photogrammetry process